hanszhang717/hancezhang-blog/content/en/posts/repetition-over-perfection.md

 Imperfect repetition beats perfect execution every time.
 Because only one of them leads to compounding.

 Most beautiful things in life require sustained effort over time.
 There are very few cases where you do something once and immediately get results.
 Those are usually scams.
-Everything else (skills, relationships, wealth, health) requires you to stay in the game long enough for compounding to work.
+Everything else—skills, relationships, wealth, health—requires you to stay in the game long enough for compounding to work.

 **The implication is radical: if outcomes require persistence, then 90% of your effort should go toward making sure you keep showing up, not toward executing perfectly.**